 "Aisha helped raise the spirits of a student worker who she knew was

 going to have a particularly long day.
-Ashley baked cupcakes for the
+Aisha baked cupcakes for the

 student and staff to celebrate the student's birthday."